will-stone/browserosaurus/docs/supporting-a-browser-or-app.md

 `/src/config/apps.ts` file.
 After all the import statements, you'll see an `apps` object that contains all of the apps that Browserosaurus can find on a user's system.
-The key to each app object is the bundle identifier, so start by adding your new app to the list and giving it a name:
+The key to each app object is the bundle identifier, so start by adding your new app to the list, and give it a name:

 ```ts
 export const apps = {